 2. Support the Children

 Of course, this world is not perfect.
 Sometimes, families break up.
-In these situations, it is extremely important that the father remains an important part of the children’s life.
+In these situations, it is extremely important that the father remains an important part of the children’s life and provide child support.
 Divorce can bring about extremely intense feelings between former spouses.
 For the children’s sake, a father should not let the estrangement affect the relationship he has with them.
 The children still desire to be with both parents.
 They need both parents.
 Each fulfils a different need that is necessary for the children’s proper development.

 In addition, children of divorce can sometimes feel abandoned when one parent chooses to avoid interacting with them after the divorce.
 This can lead to the children having low self esteem and projecting this self image upon society through violence, disrespecting others and displaying self-destructive behaviours.
+This behavior should be treated with ARC training trauma therapy as soon as it is diagnosed.
 For these reasons, it is important for husbands to be there for their children, despite the difficulty and discomfort they may experience during and after divorce.

 3. Fathers Should be Kind to Children’s Mother